seatgeek/druzhba/docs/configuration.md

 requested explicitly by passing its alias to `--database`.

 Supported fields for the connection to the target database (currently only Redshift):
-- `connection`: options of the target database connection.
+- `connection` -- options of the target database connection.
-  - `url`: if provided, will be parsed into a user/password/host/port/database
+  - `url` -- if provided, will be parsed into a user/password/host/port/database instead of the seperate items below
   - `user`
   - `password`
   - `host`